Skip to main content

 AspectFollistatinRetatrutide

 AdministrationSubcutaneous injection.
 Different isoforms exist (FS344, FS315) with varying properties.
-Requires careful sourcing due to complexity.Subcutaneous injection once weekly.
-Currently only available through clinical trials - not yet FDA approved.
+Requires careful sourcing due to complexity.Subcutaneous injection, once weekly.
+Phase 3 trials use pre-filled single-dose pens.
+Not yet commercially available — estimated FDA approval ~2027-2028.

 Best For